Do you put your people first in your organization, over everything else?

 Give employees the autonomy to work when and where is best for them.
 They’ll feel empowered and will be more productive in the output of their work as a result.
 Put in place an approach that works best for your people, and you’ll be putting them before unnecessary processes and traditional ways of working which are now out of date.
 You’ll reap the rewards in terms of engagement and productivity.

 Companies which put people first and truly value their workforce deliver great experiences throughout the entire employment journey.
 They go beyond free lunches, great workspaces and unlimited holiday.
-They know their people and what drives them – and they use this information to create an employer journey that constantly continues to energise their workforce and get the best from them.
+They know their people and what drives them – and they use this information to create an employer journey that constantly continues to energize their workforce and get the best from them.

 In total, only one third of US employees are engaged at work, according to Gallup; they love their jobs and make their organization better every day.
 16% of the US workforce are actively disengaged – they’re miserable in the workplace and extinguish what the most engaged employees build.
 The remaining 50 million employees aren’t engaged at all.
 In Gallup’s words: ‘they’re just there’.